In 2019, the team collaboration software market touched a new height with $9.5 billion globally.

 But both apps miss a central notifications hub.

 The freemium of Slack offers 5GB of file storage for a single team.
 With the paid plan, it can increase to 10GB, 20GB, or 1TB per user, as per your plan.
 In the free version, you will also get a cap of 10,000 on message history, which disappears for the paid versions.

 The freemium of Microsoft Teams offers 10GB of total shared storage for a team.
-It can increase to 1TB for the entire organization if you choose a Business BAsic, Business Standard, or Office 365 E3 plans.
+It can increase to 1TB for the entire organization if you choose a Business Basic, Business Standard, or Office 365 E3 plan.
 It also offers “plus 10GB per license”.
 Teams have no message history limits.